gerzin/assesment/README.md

 ## Quick Start

+The onboard is a just a dummy C++ module that returns an "ACK: <message>" if the message contained only alphanumeric characters, an error otherwise.

 ### Using Docker

 The easiest way to build and test the code is using Docker, so you won't have to install bazel(isk) and other dependencies that you might not have installed.